ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 - Guesses for lines that actually have content in the patch notes will be entered into the pool of potential winners for a prize!
 - Each person gets 1 (ONE) guess.
 If your guess has a number in it in your first line of your comment, it WILL be parsed by the bot and will count as a guess (whether you want it to or not).
 For simplicity's sake, please only include a number in your guess.
 - Guesses for line numbers that don't exist in the patch notes count as an invalid guess.
 You have been warned!
-- There are blank lines in the patch notes.
-If you guess a blank line, you will receive a `Whiffed!` comment response.
-You have 1 (ONE) more additional guess.
+- There are invalid lines in the patch notes.
+These are blank lines, and lines with separator elements like `_______` and `-------`.
+  - If you guess an invalid line, you will receive a `Whiffed!` comment response.
+You have 1 (ONE) more additional guess if this occurs!
 - PLEASE USE CTRL+F or the search feature IF YOUR NUMBER HAS BEEN GUESSED.
 A guess with a number that has already been guessed will count as an invalid guess.

 ## The Bot